Click to Login or Sign Up

 DATA

 The public discussion during the multiple board meetings in 2025 and 2026 did not appear to focus on the research that lawmakers considered when they passed Abraham’s bill (unanimously by the Senate and by a super majority in the House) in 2024.
-Abraham had testified in front of legislators that 15 states already were engaged in similar initiatives and that two other states had passed similar legislation to begin soon, noting the success where volunteer chaplains had been used in schools.
+Abraham then testified that 15 states had bills in the legislative process and that two other states (Texas, Florida) had passed volunteer school chaplain laws.
+He also referred to research that indicated chaplains in schools had a beneficial impact.

 “In these 30,000 schools, teen pregnancies are drastically down; suicides are zero; and it [chaplain program] has been helping with mental illness – not only for the students, but also for the teachers,” Abraham told the state Senate Education Committee, March 13, 2024.
 “There has been less teacher attrition because of chaplains in these schools.”